gioele/rack-i18n_best_langs/README.md

     use Rack::I18nBestLangs, FAVORITE_LANGUAGES, :weights => WEIGHTS

 ### Using `AliasMapping`

-If you want to use the content of the URI path as an additional clue to guess the best languages, use an `AliasMapping` function as path lookup function.
+If you want to use the content of the URI path as an additional clue to guess the best languages, use an `AliasMapping` function as path mapping function.

     # in your server.ru rackup file
     require 'rack/i18n_best_langs'